-Thank you for all those parents who have joined us for our three successful coffee mornings.
+Thank you for all those parents who have joined us for our four successful coffee mornings.
 We had some very positive feedback from the sessions.
 Parents have found it useful to discuss strategies that they use at home, understanding the structure of SEN procedures at Bedgrove Junior School and looking at a range of resources to support learning at home.
 Parents also enjoyed the opportunity to network with other parents.

 Please keep a look out on our dates for the next morning.